Baron-Huang/ViT-AMCNet/README.md

 # IGCROI-GANet

-Our manuscript is in the process of being submitted and we will upload the full code once the manuscript is accepted.
-If you have any questions, please contact panhuang@cqu.edu.cn.
+It should be noted that since this article is still in the peer-reviewed stage.
+Right now, the interested readers can only get the code by Email.
+The code will be given fully accessible at the end of the peer-review stage.
+For more details or questions, please feel free to contact: panhuang@cqu.edu.cn.